 How can I meet a medical dog?

-Ralph, Halo and Galaxy are busy pups who spend most of their days helping the patients who need them most.
+Our medical dogs are busy pups who spend most of their days helping the patients who need them most.
 That's why a medical provider must make a request for a medical dog to visit, and then work with our Child Life Department to schedule the visit according to level of need and availability.
 While we do our best to accommodate all medical requests, we cannot guarantee a visit.

 How is the Medical Dog Program different from the Prescription Pets Program?